aballah-chamakh/Doliot-frontend/README.md

-## Doliot-frontend
+### Doliot-frontend
-# this project is the client side of the Doliot project built in React js
+# this project is the client side of the Doliot project built on React js